 If you're thinking, "Oh, it's just another zoo, let's skip it," think again.
-Walt Disney World's fourth theme park, opened in 1998, takes its inspiration from humankind's enduring love for animals and pulls out all the stops.
-Your day will be packed with unusual animal encounters, enchanting entertainment, and themed rides that'll leave you breathless.
+Walt Disney World's fourth theme park, opened in 1998, takes its inspiration from humankind's enduring love for animals and the environment and pulls out all the stops.
+Your day will be packed with unusual animal encounters, enchanting entertainment, and theme rides, one of them out of this world, that'll leave you breathless.

 About 94 acres contain foliage like hibiscus and mulberry, perfect for antelope and many other species.
 The largest groups of Nile hippos and African elephants in North America live along the winding waterway that leads to the savanna.
 The generously landscaped Pangani Forest Exploration Trail provides roaming grounds for troops of gorillas and authentic habitats for meerkats, birds, fish, and other creatures.